 When the VBAT supply is applied the integrated regulator will automatically start-up and regulate VBAT to VDD33.
-If the VDD33 supply is powered and the VDD18 supply is not powered, the 3.3V circuits are powered off and the VDD33 current will be limited to 20uA.
+If the VDD33 supply is powered and the VDD18 supply is not powered, the 3.3V circuits are powered off and the VDD33 current will be limited to 20uA as shown in Table 4.1, "Operating Current".

-The ULPI interface will start operating after the VDD18 and VDDIO supplies are applied and the RESETB pin is brought high.
+The ULPI interface will start operating after the VDD18 supply is applied and the RESETB pin is brought high.
 The RESETB pin must be held low until the VDD18 supply is stable.
-If the Link is not ready to interface the USB3318 the Link may choose to hold the RESETB pin low until it is ready to control the ULPI interface.
+If the Link is not ready to interface the USB332x, the Link may choose to hold the RESETB pin low until it is ready to control the ULPI interface.